epam/edp-install/documentation/openshift_install_edp.md

     - jenkins.pipelinesVersion - version of EDP-Pipeline library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
     - adminConsole.version - EDP image and tag.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
     - perf.* - Integration with PERF is in progress.
 Should be false so far;
-    - edp.keycloakNamespace: namespace where Keycloak is installed;
-    - edp.keycloakUrl: FQDN Keycloak URL.
 ```

 Mandatory parameters:
  ```
     - edp.name - previously defined name of your EDP project <edp-project>;
     - edp.superAdmins - administrators of your tenant separated by escaped comma (\,);
-    - edp.dnsWildCard - DNS wildcard for routing in your K8S cluster;
+    - edp.dnsWildCard - DNS wildcard for routing in your Openshift cluster;
     - edp.storageClass - storage class that will be used for persistent volumes provisioning;
     - edp.platform - openshift or kubernetes
+    - edp.keycloakNamespace: namespace where Keycloak is installed;
+    - edp.keycloakUrl: FQDN Keycloak URL.
  ```

  * Edit deploy-templates/values.yaml file with your own parameters;